gagandaroach/resume/CurriculumVitae.md

 September 2017 - May 2021

-* Dean's List all semesters, Graduated with Honors
+* Dean's List all semesters, Graduated with Honors.
-* Club member Society of Software Engineers
+* Society of Software Engineers club member.

 ## Publications